hirish99/sentiment-analysis-project/README.md

 # sentiment-analysis-project 2020
-We plan on creating a machine learning program in order to use sentiment analysis to determine whether news is fake or not and use data science to guide our conclusions and explore our dataset.
+We plan on creating a machine learning program along with TF-IDF preprocessing in order to determine whether the news is fake or not and use data science to guide our conclusions and explore our dataset.
 Group Members: Hirish Chandrasekaran, Isha Gokhale, Katie Hunyh, Kevin Zhang, Mateo Wang, Priyasha Agarwal.

 # Abstract
 Use a dataset provided by DataFlare: <a href="url">https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/</a> as a starting point for our models.
 Experiment with different models, starting with a Passive Aggressive Classification Algorithm.